Castro19/LAEP-GPT/documentation/README.md

 - **currentUser**: UserInfo object representing the user.
 - **userId**: User's unique identifier from Firebase.
 - **userLoggedIn**: Boolean indicating the user is now logged in.
-- **isEmailUser**: Boolean indicating if the user logged in using email and password.

-2. **clearAuthState**: Use this action to clear the authentication state, for example, during `signout`.
+1. **clearAuthState**: Use this action to clear the authentication state, for example, during `signout`.

    ```typescript
    dispatch(clearAuthState());
    ```

-3. **setLoading**: This action can be dispatched to control the visibility of loading indicators during async operations like signing in or signing up.
+2. **setLoading**: This action can be dispatched to control the visibility of loading indicators during async operations like signing in or signing up.

    ```typescript
    dispatch(setLoading(true)); // Set loading to true at the start of an operation
    dispatch(setLoading(false)); // Set loading to false once operation completes
    ```

-4. **setSignInError**:
+3. **setSignInError**:

    ```typescript
    dispatch(